Avergrove/avergroves-learning-notes/docs/tetris/8-1_stacking.md

 ## Side 4-Wide (S4W)
 - Because your b2b chain is likely not going to survive, you might as well utilize the other side of the coin: Side 4 wide!
-- Especially useful in Zenith if it decides to give you clean holes over there, there really isnt a lot of other options.
+- Especially useful in Zenith if it decides to give you clean holes over there, because 8-1 is poopoo and there really isnt a lot of other options.